Analysts project big increase to Social Security payments in 2023 — but there might be a downside

 However, the downside is that it still may not be enough to cover seniors’ costs if price hikes aren’t tamed in the coming months.

-Higher-income individuals may have to pay more for Medicare Part B premiums, which are typically deducted from Social Security checks, and have increased each year since 2015.
+Higher-income individuals might have to pay more for Medicare Part B premiums, which are typically deducted from Social Security checks and have increased each year since 2015.
 In 2022, those premiums increased 14.5% to bring the standard monthly premium to $170.10 per month.

 An increase in Social Security pay could also place tens of thousands of low-income retirees into a higher-income bracket — meaning they may have to start paying taxes on their benefits, when they had previously never done so, Johnson noted.